-The supervisor synthesis procedure takes one or more deterministic plant automata, one or more deterministic requirement automata, and combines them to a maximal permissive supervisor.
+The supervisor synthesis procedure takes one or more deterministic plant automata, zero or more deterministic requirement automata, and combines them to a maximal permissive supervisor.

-The tool takes a .cif file containing plant and requirement automata.
-Besides the general eventbased restrictions listed at Supported specifications, the current implementation does not support:
+The tool takes a .cif file containing plant and (optionally) requirement automata.
+Besides the general event-based restrictions listed at Supported specifications, the current implementation does not support:

-- Having no plant automata at all. - Having no requirement automata at all. - Having any other kind of automaton in the file.
+- Having no plant automata at all. - Having a supervisor or kindless automaton in the file.
 See Automaton kinds for a list of all automaton kinds. - Non-determinism in the input automata.
 The tool reports the violating automaton, location, and event, for ease of reference. - Events in the alphabet of the requirements that are not in the alphabet of the plants. - Events that are not controllable or uncontrollable, if used (present in the alphabet or on an edge of at least one automaton).